Reneau History, Family Crest & Coats of Arms

-Where did the French Reneau family come from?
-What is the French Reneau family crest and coat of arms?
-When did the Reneau family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Reneau family history?The prestigious French surname Reneau is a proud sign of a rich and dynamic ancestry.
+The prestigious French surname Reneau is a proud sign of a rich and dynamic ancestry.
 Many of the most common French surnames are derived from personal names of Germanic origin.
 They derive from the language of the Visigoths, who controlled France between the mid-5th and early 8th centuries.
-The French Reneau surname comes from a Germanic personal name composed of the elements "ragin," meaning "counsel" and "wald," or "rule."
+The French Reneau surname comes from a Germanic personal name composed of the elements "ragin," meaning "counsel," and "wald," meaning "rule."

 Spelling variations of this family name include: Renault, Renauld, Renaut, Renau, De Renault, de Renault, De Renaud, de Renauld, Renaud, Des Renaud, des Renaud and many more.

-Another 63 words (4 lines of text) are included under the topic Early Reneau Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Reneau Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: